Festivals in Nepal

-Neel Barahi Pyakhan:
+Neel Barahi Pyakhan

-Neel Barahi Pyakhan is a sacred masked dance which is shown over four days(August/September)in different parts of Bode.
-Nineteen persons representing the town's guardian pantheon take part in the dance performance.
+Neel Barahi Pyakhan is a sacred masked dance that is shown over four days(August/September)in different parts of Bode.
+Nineteen persons representing the town’s guardian pantheon take part in the dance performance.
 Music is provided by a 27-piece traditional orchestra.
-The ceremony invokes peace and harmony, and is dedicated to the deity Neel Barahi whose temple is located in a jungle outside Bode.
+The ceremony invokes peace and harmony and is dedicated to the deity Neel Barahi whose temple is located in a jungle outside Bode.
 Bode adjoins Thimi which is 8 km east of Kathmandu.

 Biratnagar in south-eastern Nepal brings out a spectacular chariot procession to mark Lord Krishna’s birthday (August/September).
 The parade sets out from the Radha Krishna temple and goes around the town.
 The six-meter tall chariot carries the images of Krishna and his consort Radha and is drawn by hordes of devotees.
 The annual chariot festival was started in 1932 to commemorate the building of a temple dedicated to Krishna.

-Sita Vivaha Panchami:
+Sita Vivaha Panchami

 This festival, commemorating the marriage of Sita to Ram, is particularly celebrated in Janakpur.
-Each year in Janakpur, idols of Ram and sita are brought out in bright processions and their Hindu wedding ceremony is enacted.
+Each year in Janakpur, idols of Ram and Sita are brought out in bright processions and their Hindu wedding ceremony is enacted.

 Tamu Dhee (also known as Trahonte) is a Gurung holiday (august).
 Ceremonies are performed to purge the neighborhood of evil spirits and to safeguard one’s farm and farm animals from hostile elements.
 The festival can be observed in Pokhara.
 Groups of people beating on different kinds of drums form a colorful procession and make house-to-house visits.
 Participants with their faces smeared with soot and wearing feather headdresses parade through the town to drive away negative influences and ensure peace and security.

-The hilltop town of Tansen in central Nepal exults in a week-long festive spree beginning with Janai Purnima, when Hindus change their sacred threads.
+The hilltop town of Tansen in central Nepal exults in a week-long festive spree beginning with Janai Purnima when Hindus change their sacred threads.
 The next day, Gai Jatra is marked by parading figures of cows made of bamboo and cloth.
 Ropai Jatra is the rice planting ceremony and participants perform plowing and planting acts on the streets.
 During Bagh Jatra, actors dressed up like tigers and hunters march through town.
 Then there are the parades.
 Images of Ganesh, Bhimsen and Narayan are placed on palanquins and carried around Tansen.
-The celebrations climax on August 12 with Bhagawati Jatra, the procession of the town's protective goddess.
+The celebrations climax on August 12 with Bhagawati Jatra, the procession of the town’s protective goddess.